JayTeeGeezy/pyracing/README.rst

 | runner.up  | The number of races run by the horse (including the this one) since the last spell of 90 days or more  |
 +------------+--------------------------------------------------------------------------------------------------------+

-The following properties (also accessible using dot-notation) return PerformanceList objects containing a filtered list of the horse's prior performances:
+The following properties (also accessible using dot-notation) return PerformanceList objects (see below) containing a filtered list of the horse's prior performances:

 +-----------------------------+----------------------------------------------------------------------------------------+
 | Property                    | Description                                                                            |